jesseward/jellyfin-plugin-lastfm/README.md

 dotnet build
 ```

+# INSTALL

 If the build is successful, the tool will report the path to your Plugin dll (`Jellyfin.Plugin.Lastfm/bin/Debug/netstandard2.0/Jellyfin.Plugin.Lastfm.dll`)

-The plugin should then be copied into your ${CONFIG_DIR}/plugins directory.
+The plugin should then be copied into your Jellyfin ${CONFIG_DIR}/plugins directory.

 # Running Jellyfin from Docker